-A detailed study of the issues and problems in real estate finance.
-All aspects of the mortgage market are analyzed both from the perspective of the borrower and lender.
-The financial analysis of real estate investments including such subjects as valuation techniques, break-even interest rate analysis, hold versus sale decisions, and refinancing as an alternative to sale are discussed.
+This course is a detailed study of the issues and problems in real estate finance.
+All aspects of the mortgage market are analyzed from the perspective of both the borrower and lender.
+The financial analysis of real estate investments, including such subjects as valuation techniques, break-even interest rate analysis, hold versus sale decisions, and refinancing as an alternative to sale, are discussed.
 Prerequisite: Undergraduate finance or equivalent.
 3 semester hours